au-ts/multikernel-manifest/README.md

 2. The GIC is no longer initialised in the kernel; it is assumed initialised by the loader.

+    NOTE: This can probably be changed if we enforce that kernel 0 boots first.

 3. The kernel boot protocol has changed so that reserved regions, physical memory (RAM), the root task regions, and the kernel physical region are passed via a "Kernel BootInfo" page by the loader, instead of a mix of generated-at-compile-time and passed in registers.

+4. Previously, an "Open Question" was:

+    >    How best to handle shared hardware resources, e.g. the GIC distributor registers
+    >    which is shared across cores. seL4 either needs a way to partition which IRQs
+    >    are used on each core, or some way to ensure that the values are consistent.
+    >
+    >    Currently all IRQs other than SGIs go to core 0, and so drivers which use IRQs
+    >    must live on core 0.

+    A solution, which is currently implemented, is that the kernel only allows for a user to call a new API, `IRQControl::SetTargetCore` if the current target of an IRQ is their core.
+(On first boot the loader sets all IRQs to target core 0).

+    However, after speaking to our verification people, this kind of behaviour significantly complicates the non-interference reasoning, so it is likely that this will be reimplemented to allow only a certain designated "primary" core to perform these modifications.

+    See also gic-notes.md.

 ### microkit changes